XketsuroX/Clarity/README.md

 The output installer will be located in the `dist` directory.

+> If you want want to build the executable, enter clarity folder in command line, if you are using Windows run powershell with admin permission.
+Run `npm run build && electron-builder --win portable`.
+>  change `--win` into your os distro if you are using macOS or Linux.
+Please run the command with sudo if you are using the above Operating Systems.
+After build, the executable will appears in dist folder.

 ### Testing
 This project uses Jest for testing.
 We follow a Bottom-Up Integration Testing strategy.